 Discover Our Campus

 Kent Denver's scenic, 200-acre campus supports more than 200,000 square feet of academic and athletic facilities.
 Our outdoor spaces include two reservoirs, more than 1,600 trees, a wetlands area and myriad different plants nibbled daily by a flock of inquisitive Canadian geese.

 Space matters.
 Whether students gather inside or out—in classrooms, labs, playing fields or elsewhere—physical surroundings have a significant impact on their ability to learn.

-At Kent Denver, we believe all students should have dynamic, spacious, state-of-the-art learning spaces that stimulate their curiosity, fuel their imagination and empower their best work.
+At Kent Denver, we believe students should have dynamic, spacious, state-of-the-art learning spaces that stimulate their curiosity, fuel their imagination and empower their best work.
 Our 200-acre campus includes:

-- 10 science labs with a microscopy lab and physics design/build shop
+- 65+ classrooms, including 10 science labs with a microscopy lab and physics design/build shop